Cyril Engmann, MD, FAAP, FAPS

 Nationally, Dr. Engmann sits on the Expert Panel that advises on all US-government-sponsored COVID-19 trials, and he is frequently invited to hold briefings at the US Congress on domestic and international health challenges and solutions.
 Within Washington State, he serves on the Governor of Seattle’s Principal Advisors Team for Challenge Seattle—an alliance of chief executive officers from 21 of the region’s largest employers, and on the Washington Research Foundation postdoctoral fellowship program.

 Dr. Engmann has authored over 130 peer-reviewed publications and book chapters, white papers, and abstracts.
 He is board certified in Pediatrics and Neonatology and is a Fellow of the American Academy of Pediatrics, the Society for Pediatric Research, and the American Pediatric Society—an honor reserved for individuals who have distinguished themselves as child health leaders, teachers, scholars, policymakers, and clinicians and whose important contributions are recognized nationally and internationally.

-Cyril has dedicated his life to addressing social injustice, improving health, and combating health inequity.
-He is passionate about driving organizational impact through strategic, interdisciplinary, purpose-driven partnerships, and in utilizing data evidence to improve the human condition and put bold solutions into action.
+Dr. Engmann has dedicated his life to combating social injustice and health inequity, and he is passionate about driving organizational impact through strategic, interdisciplinary, purpose-driven partnerships.
+Over his career, he has led or been part of multidisciplinary teams to receive over $800 million dollars in research and program funding.
+He is strongly committed to using data evidence to improve the human condition and put bold solutions into action.